Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Jun 28 2024
+Last update on Mon Jul 01 2024

-**187 day before 2025 ⏱**
+**184 day before 2025 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️